-And Jacqueline Lamb, CEO of Indigo Childcare, will introduce their provision in Castlemilk, Glasgow, and how they plan to use support from the Fund to deliver innovative out of school care in the local area.
+And Jacqueline Lamb, CEO of Indigo Childcare (click to visit), will introduce their provision in Castlemilk, Glasgow, and how they plan to use support from the Fund to deliver innovative out of school care in the local area.

 Children in Scotland’s CEO Jackie Brock said: “We’re looking forward to convening a powerful group of representatives who combine knowledge of legislation, policy and best practice as part of this new network which will advance the aims of the Fund.